ronco1812/Tedooo-home-task/README.md

 ● Navigate into the Server folder and run 'npm install' and then run 'npm run start'

-● Navigate into the Client folder and run 'npm install' and then run 'npm start'
+● Navigate into the Client/tedooo-home-task folder and run 'npm install' and then run 'npm start'